Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Results

 \section{Results}

-For all the five models, we report their performance across the three datasets using accuracy and macro-averaged F1 score in the following subsections.
+For all the five Raman-specific DL models and two conventional ML models, we report their performance across the three datasets using accuracy and macro-averaged F1 score in the following subsections.
 Accuracy provides a simple and intuitive measure of overall correctness across all the samples and it is defined as follows:

-where $N$ is the total number of samples, $\mathbb{1}()$ denotes the indicator function, $y_i$ denotes the ground-truth class label and $\hat{y_i}$ denotes the predicted class label for the $i^{th}$ sample.
+where $N$ is the total number of samples, $\mathbf{1}()$ denotes the indicator function, $y_i$ denotes the ground-truth class label and $\hat{y_i}$ denotes the predicted class label for the $i^{th}$ sample.

 However, accuracy can be misleading in the presence of class imbalance.
 For example, strong performance on more frequent classes can mask poor performance on less frequent classes.
 To provide a more comprehensive and class-balanced assessment of model performance, we additionally report the macro-averaged F1 score.